-The bank's deposits are insured by the FDIC to the full extent provided in the Federal Deposit Insurance Act, and the bank pays assessments to the FDIC for that coverage.
+The Bank's deposits are insured by the FDIC to the full extent provided in the Federal Deposit Insurance Act, and the Bank pays assessments to the FDIC for that coverage.
 Under the FDIC's risk-based deposit insurance assessment system, an insured institution's deposit insurance premium is computed by multiplying the institution's assessment base by the institution's assessment rate.
 An institution's assessment rate are determined each quarter.

 An institution's assessment base equals the institution's average consolidated total assets during a particular assessment period, minus the institution's average tangible equity capital (that is, Tier 1 capital) during such period.
 The method for determining an institution's risked-based assessment rate differs for small banks and large banks.
 Small banks (generally, those with less than \$10 billion in assets over four consecutive quarters) are assigned an individual rate based on a formula using financial data and ratings on capital adequacy, asset quality, management, earnings, liquidity and sensitivity to market risks, or so-called "CAMELS" ratings.
-Large banks (generally, those with \$10 billion or more in assets over four consecutive quarters) are assigned an individual rate based on a scorecard.
+Large banks (generally, those with \$10 billion or more in assets) are assigned an individual rate based on a scorecard.
 The scorecard combines the following measures to produce a score that is converted to an assessment rate: CAMELS component ratings, financial measures used to measure a bank's ability to withstand asset-related and funding-related stress, and a measure of loss severity that estimates the relative magnitude of potential losses to the FDIC in the event of the bank's failure.
 Assessment rates for both large and small banks are subject to adjustment.
-Assessment rates: (1) decrease for issuance of long-term unsecured debt, including senior unsecured debt and subordinated debt; (2) increase for holdings of long-term unsecured or subordinated debt issued by other insured banks (the Depository Institution Debt Adjustment or DIDA); and (3) for large banks that are not well-rated or not well-capitalized, increase for significant holdings of brokered deposits.
-The bank became subject to the large bank scorecard methodology in the second quarter of 2021.
+Assessment rates: (1) decrease for issuance of long-term unsecured debt, including senior unsecured debt and subordinated debt; (2) increase for holdings of long-term unsecured or not well-capitalized, increase for significant holdings of brokered deposits.
+The Bank became subject to the large bank scorecard methodology in the second quarter of 2021.